savvytv/Repo/script.tvguide/README.md

 script.ftvguide
 ===============

-FTV Guide allows you to combine some of your favourite live TV plugins for use with a fully working EPG.
+TV Guide allows you to combine some of your favourite live TV plugins for use with a fully working EPG.

 Based on the original TV Guide by twinther.

 This repository is maintained by rayw1986 and bluezed.

-For official support go to the forums on http://tvaddons.ag
+**PLEASE NOTE:**
+This repository is used for development purposes only and may contain untested, experimental and unstable code.